 The indirect interactions of CBD with the endocannabinoid system has many effects, some of which surprised scientists and are still being researched.

 Some of CBD’s functions include:

 Effectively increases CB1 density, amplifying the effects of all cannabinoids that bind to CB1 receptors.

 Acts as a 5-HT1a receptor agonist in the brain.

 Acts as inverse agonist of CB2 receptors, effectively reducing the effects of cannabinoids that make CB2 receptors less responsive.

 Acts as an antagonist for the putative GPR55 receptor, an element of the endocannabinoid system that is still being researched.
 (It is suggested that GPR55 may be a third type of cannabinoid receptor altogether.)

 Between the above functions, most of CBD’s observed effects are well explained.
 However, scientists are still unclear about how some effects of Cannabidiol are actually occurring.
 The most possible explanation is via the hypothetical GPR55 receptor, or through more indirect and synergistic effects that still await discovery.

 The indirect nature of CBD’s effects have made it difficult for scientists to pinpoint its exact effects up to now, but many positive effects of this unusual phytocannabinoid are still being studied.

-The ECS as the greatest neurotransmitter system in the body.
-It lends a hand in seemingly just about everything, including:
+The ECS is the greatest neurotransmitter system in the body, it lends a hand in seemingly just about everything.